A Field Wide Approach

 The Meaning of Leela

 Leela, loosely translated as ‘divine play’, is a core concept in Indian philosophy and spirituality.
 Looked at more deeply, the word Leela connotes many shades and nuances of meaning.
 Indian philosophers have expounded at great length on the subject.
-Most relevant to Indian classical dance and music is the understand of Leela as the spontaneous outflow of creativity that comes from being in a pure state of joy.
+Most relevant to Indian classical dance and music is the understanding of Leela as the spontaneous outflow of creativity that comes from being in a pure state of joy.

 “The purpose of creation, is lila…Lila is a purpose-less purpose, a natural outflow, a spontaneous self-manifestation of the Divine.”